 PACKAGE CONTENT

 The Vertex Form 3D Unity repository is an all-in-one framework for building cross-platform, standalone virtual reality applications.
-The framework requires a set of API keys, easily obtained from third-party providers, such as Photon (multiplayer), Ready Player Me (avatar selection), and Cesium (geospatial data).
+The framework requires a set of API keys, easily obtained from third-party providers, such as Photon (multiplayer), and Cesium (geospatial data).
 All other components are configured directly within Unity and can be fully customized, branded, and deployed under your organization’s name.

 • OpenXR